Canadian Knowledge Hub

 Eligible Statistics Canada sessions

 The following Statistics Canada webinars count toward the certificate requirement.
 Please visit individual registration pages for exact timing details.
-Links will be provided 3 weeks prior to the session date.
+Links will be provided three weeks prior to the session date.

 An introduction to community-level and disaggregated data available for small and mid-sized communities, with a focus on practical local decision-making.